Tillsten/skultrafast/README.rst

 -------------------
 I like to include any kind of algorithm or data structure which comes up in ultrafast physics.
-I am also open to add a graphical interface to the package, but as experience shows, a GUI brings in alot of maintenance burden.
+I am also open to add a graphical interface to the package, but as experience shows, a GUI brings in a lot of maintenance burden.
 Hence, the first target is a interactive data-explorer for the jupyter notebook.